When Is the Best Time

 - It took a long time before monks moved back to the abbey in 1966.

 - Mont St. Michel and the Bay became a UNESCO World Heritage Site in 1979.

 My wonderful friends from Calgary provided pictures of the Tidal Flat Tour.
-I took all the other pictures.
+I took most of the other pictures.
 I have the copyright for all those photos.
 If you like to use one of them get in contact with me.

 New pictures from September 2021 and the Covid updates are provided by my wonderful brother René.